Quick Fix Summary

 What is a TV picture tube?

 A cathode-ray tube that turns electrical signals into a visible picture.
-It’s basically a vacuum tube with a luminescent screen that displays images.
+It’s essentially a vacuum tube with a luminescent screen that displays images.

 Does LED TV contain picture tube?

 Nope.
 LED TVs use LCD panels with tiny LED bulbs for backlighting.
-They don’t have fluorescent tubes or picture tubes—just a grid of LEDs controlling where light shines.
+No fluorescent tubes, no picture tubes—just a grid of LEDs controlling where light shines.

 Do new TVs have picture tubes?

 Not anymore.
 Vacuum tube tech was replaced by integrated circuits before the 2000s.
-CRTs stuck around a bit longer, but modern flat screens don’t use anything like them.
+CRTs hung around a bit longer, but modern flat screens don’t use anything like them.

 Do modern TVs have picture tube?